ChatGPT-based Recommender Systems

 In recent years, there has been a significant amount of research activity in the graph representation learning domain.
 These learning methods help in analyzing abstract graph structures in information networks and improve the performances of state-of-the-art machine learning solutions for real-world applications, such as social recommendations, targeted advertising, user search, etc. This article provides a comprehensive introduction to the graph representation learning domain, including common terminologies, deterministic and stochastic modeling techniques, taxonomy, evaluation methods, and applications.

 The Mixture-of-Experts (MoE) is a classical ensemble learning technique originally proposed by Jacobs et. al1 in 1991.
 MoEs have the capability to substantially scale up the model capacity and only introduce small computation overhead.
 This ability combined with recent innovations in the deep learning domain has led to the wide-scale adoption of MoEs in healthcare, finance, pattern recognition, etc. They have been successfully utilized in large-scale applications such as Large Language Modeling (LLM), Machine Translation, and Recommendations.
+This article gives an introduction to Mixture-of-Experts and some of the most important enhancements made to the original MoE proposal.
+Then we look at how MoEs have been adapted to compute recommendations by looking at examples of such systems in production.

 Recent developments in Large Language Models (LLMs) have brought a significant paradigm shift in Natural Language Processing (NLP) domain.
 These pretrained language models encode an extensive amount of world knowledge, and they can be applied to a multitude of downstream NLP applications with zero or just a handful of demonstrations.